pansap99/gitGuide/README.md

 git restore <filename>
 ```

-Be carefull!!
-This command is not "undoable" if we execute the command any uncommited changes in the file (or files) will be lost !!
+:fire: DANGER :fire: Be careful!!
+This command is not "undoable" if we execute the command any uncommitted changes in the file (or files) will be lost !!

-As with git chekcout we can restore our version of the files from a specific commit.
+As with git checkout we can restore our version of the files from a specific commit.

 ```
 git restore --source HEAD~1 <filename>
 ```

-The above command witll restore the contents of the file/files to its stated from the commit prior to HEAD (parent commit).
+The above command will restore the contents of the file/files to its state from the commit prior to HEAD (parent commit).

 The functionality of this command is the same as the ```git checkout HEAD~1``` command.

 ## Unstaging Changes with ```git restore```

-If we accidentally addeda a file to our staging area and we didn't want to include it in the next commit we can use:
+If we accidentally added a file to our staging area and we didn't want to include it in the next commit we can use:

 ```
 git restore --staged <filename>